AntJanus/WebDevelopment.META/Book/5-Personal Projects/2-portfolio-creation.md

 ----
 content:

 Portfolios are very important for designers; however, they've been increasingly more important for developers as well.
 Creating your portfolio can be a daunting task but once done, it can be refreshing, useful, and you'll be glad you did it.
-It's a great way to show off your work, to force yourself to finish work, and to re-evaluate your skillsets over time.
+It's a great way to show off your work, to force yourself to finish projects, and to re-evaluate your skillsets over time.

-## Showing off
+###Showing off

 Obviously, portfolios are about showing off.
-As far as jobs go, many hiring managers don't understand code and concepts and want solid proof of your work.
-The best way to do it by linking them to a portfolio and telling them what you did on each project.
+As far as jobs go, many hiring managers don't understand code concepts and want solid proof of your work.
+The best way to do it is by linking them to a portfolio and telling them what you did on each project.

-Unfortunately, a lot of times, you won't be able to take credit for the work you've done for a company, client, or while contracting.
+Unfortunately, a lot of the times, you won't be able to take credit for the work you've done for a company, client, or while contracting.
 In fact, some of the highest profile clients don't want to share who's done the work.
 And that's fine.
 But it sucks for you as a developer.
+There are contractual obligations that will prohibit you from disclosing what you've done and where (this is often called an NDA: Non-disclosure agreement).
+I may or may not have signed a few myself.

 That means being inventive.
-One of the coolest projects I've seen around is treating yourself both as the developer and client.
+One of the coolest ideas I've seen around is treating yourself both as the developer and client.
 Meaning that you *hire* yourself to do a project, perhaps your own personal website.
-The experience will help you see both sides of the fences, and on top of that, you'll come out with a portfolio piece client project.
+The experience will help you see both sides of the fences, and on top of that, you'll come out with a portfolio piece client-like project.

 You can even document your work along the way.
 From brainstorming to alpha, to the final version and post it as a blogpost, a proof of your work.